vk-5/RouteSetter/README.md

 TODO:
--menus for walls, sctructures, holds (add to collection, remove from collection, reload) -render button for props
+-menus for walls, sctructures, holds (remove from collection) -edit naming to fill holes when adding a prop

 -make poll func of operators properly
 -add warnings to operators